 On May 3, 2004 I was diagnosed with testicular cancer.
 While I was deemed ‘cancer free’ several years later the botched surgery, over-treatment, lack of empirical data and egotistical bull-shit changed me forever.
 I lost more than my testicle that day, it turns out I lost my fertility, my hormones, brain functionality and any drive that I had had.
-Eventually I would even go on to lose my wife because I couldn’t control my emotions, my thought process, my want to live.

 Within the last two years, I started looking for answers and began experimenting with testosterone supplementation — it appears the drastic change in my hormone levels were causing my symptoms.
 This period has been one of the most difficult times of my life (even more challenging than Marine Corps boot camp) but I was able to claw my way out of a deep, dark place because of my resiliency and tenacity.
 And now at this very moment I’m finally close to being whole again.